voucherifyio/voucherify-openapi/docs/guides/development/data-parsing.md

 <!-- ### Order object – response analysis

-Code plus description, plus link to API reference
+Code plus description, plus a link to the API reference

 ### Item object – response analysis

-Code plus description, plus link to API reference
+Code plus description, plus a link to the API reference

  -->

 ## Data to be shown

-Depending on the use case, different response data can be shown to an end-customer.
-The following sections contain snippets of JSON responses from Voucherify API [redemption](ref:redeem-stacked-discounts) endpoint.
+Voucherify supports many different use cases.
+Once the data are mapped correctly, the data can be shown to end-customers in various contexts.
+The following sections contain snippets of JSON responses from the Voucherify API [redemption](ref:redeem-stacked-discounts) endpoint.

 See the comments in the code to find suggestions as to which data are worth showing to an end-customer.

 ### Discounts

 In the case of discounts, the end-customer can be shown the data as commented in the code.
-This example covers any redeemed discount applied to the end-customer, whether it is applied from a discount coupon, cart promotion, or gift card.
+This example covers any redeemed discount applied to the end-customer, whether it is applied from a discount coupon, cart promotion, gift card, or pay with points.

 In this example, two discounts are applied:
-- a discount that covers products with `"brand": "Adventure"` metadata,
+- a discount that reduces each item subtotal by $20 and covers only the products with `"brand": "Adventure"` metadata,
 - a discount that reduces the cart's total price by $25.

 ```json Response